 Important: You’ll need to select the Health Insurance option if you need to generate CMS-1500/HCFA forms or EDI files to submit for clients covered by the insurer you’re creating.

 After selecting the Insurer Type, you’ll need to enter in the insurer name (required) and contact information (optional).

-Currently, US Insurers (whose claims are to be submitted to Office Ally) require both a Payer ID and full address information
+Currently, Health Insurers (whose claims are to be submitted to a clearinghouse via an EDI file) require a Payer ID and/or the full address information.

 Determine Patient’s Fee

-You don’t need to worry about setting an exact amount here.
-The amount billed to the patient is based on the coverage set on the claim you’ll create following this guide: Creating a Patient Claim (US)
+The actual amount you bill to each of your patients will be based on the coverage set on the claim you’ll create for each patient following this guide: Creating a Patient Claim (US)

 If you have any questions along the way, please email us at firstname.lastname@example.org to discuss your options.